kokitsuyuzaki/TensorLyCV/README_AppleSilicon.md

 - `--config`: Snakemake option to set [the configuration](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) (mandatory)
 - `input`: Input file (e.g., vaccine_tensor.npy, mandatory)
 - `outdir`: Output directory (e.g., output, mandatory)
-- `rank`: Maximum rank parameter to search (e.g., default value is 10, optional)
+- `rank`: Maximum rank parameter to search (e.g., the default value is 10, optional)
-- `trials`: Number of random trials (e.g., default value is 50, optional)
+- `trials`: Number of random trials (e.g., the default value is 50, optional)
-- `iters`: Number of iterations (e.g., default value is 1000, optional)
+- `iters`: Number of iterations (e.g., the default value is 1000, optional)
-- `ratio`: Sampling ratio of cross validation (0 - 100, e.g., default value is 20, optional)
+- `ratio`: Sampling ratio of cross-validation (0 - 100, e.g., the default value is 20, optional)
 - `--resources`: Snakemake option to control [resources](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources) (optional)
 - `mem_gb`: Memory usage (GB, e.g. 10, optional)
 - `--use-singularity`: Snakemake option to use Docker containers via [`Singularity`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) (mandatory)

-## Example with parallel environment (GridEngine)
+## Example with the parallel environment (GridEngine)

-If `GridEngine` (`qsub` command) is available in your environment, you can add the `qsub` command.
+If the `GridEngine` (`qsub` command) is available in your environment, you can add the `qsub` command.
 Just adding the `--cluster` option, the jobs are submitted to multiple nodes and the computations are distributed.

 **Note that `--use-singularity` option does not work on M1/M2 Mac.**